what is a layoff

 Furloughs have already been discussed as one of the alternative practices instead of employee layoffs.
 In this case, an employee is given a temporary unpaid leave of absence from work until the company needs their services again.
 However, unlike a layoff, a furlough has more assurance that the tenure of the employee with the company has not ended or won’t be terminated.

-They can be a better alternative to a layoff since they mean the employee’s tenure is not finished yet and helps the company to reduce expenses in case a job title is not needed currently.
+They can be a better alternative to a layoff since they mean the employee’s tenure is not finished yet and help the company to reduce expenses in case a job title is not needed currently.

 9. Avoiding Outsourcing Labor

 This is one of the practices which can help avoid a layoff.
 Outsourcing a workforce from a second-party agency or company may mean that the requirement for a company’s own full-time employees reduces.
-As a result, a company may seek a layoff to cut down its extra expenses that are involved with hiring and maintaining its own workforce.
+As a result, a company may seek a layoff to cut down its extra expenses that are involved with hiring and maintaining its workforce.
 However, having one’s own workforce is highly useful and has its own pros since it develops an organisational commitment to the company, a work culture and much more.

 Explorer Our Popular Articles